skuroda/PersistentRegexHighlight/README.md

 A boolean value specifying if the specified pattern should be underlined rather than highlighted.
 This defaults to `False`.

+`underline_style`:

+An optional string specifying the underline style.
+This value is only used if `underline` is `true`.
+In addition, styles only apply for Sublime Text versions >= 3014.
+Valid Entries for this field are `solid`, `squiggly`, and `stippled`.
+Invalid entries will fall back to `solid`.

 #### Sample Regex Entries
 Example specifying a color scope.